droe/sslsplit/HACKING.md

 [2]: https://github.com/droe/sslsplit/issues
 [3]: https://github.com/droe/sslsplit/labels/portability

-See `HACKING.md` for the list of contributors.
+See `LICENSE.md` for licensing and copyright information applying to contributions.
+See `AUTHORS.md` for the list of contributors.

 ## Branching model